X

-SGS MSi’s Metal Chemical Analysis currently has three calibrated and certified Optical Emission Spectroscopy units or Spectro Analysis machines.
+Currently our laboratory has three calibrated and certified Optical Emission Spectrometers.
 Collectively they are able to produce an elemental composition of most alloys of:

 • Steel